 - Bonyun and Segerstrom Preserves on Westport Island.

 KELT would like to remind both hikers and hunters to be cautious during the 2017 hunting season.
 When hiking on KELT trails or elsewhere during hunting season, wear visible orange clothing and exercise caution.
 As always, the KELT properties that allow dogs require the animals to be on leash at all times.

 Hikers should note that according to Maine Law, hunting on Sunday is not permitted; however brightly colored clothing is still encouraged.

-Hunters are asked to notify the land trust before hunting on a land trust property and to use extra caution while on KELT property.
+Hunters are asked to notify the land trust before hunting on a land trust property– Call 207-442-8400.
+Please use extra caution while on KELT property.
 KELT requests that hunters do NOT hunt along the trails.